brucehsieh56/thsieh4.github.io/_posts/2017-12-18-Polynominal-Regression-With-Iris-Dataset.md

 to fit the data.

-Finally, for degree n, we use the equation
+Similarly, for degree n, we use the equation

 $$y=w_nx^n+...+w_2x^2+w_1x+w_0$$